 Themes: Ritual, Paganism, Trickery, Sacrifice

-Frailty (2001): Firstly, I want to point out, although this movie was of a very unusual content and subject matter and one of my all time favorite, yet it still managed to give me the creeps for weeks.
+Frailty (2001): Firstly, I want to point out, although this movie was of a very unusual content and subject matter and one of my all-time favorite, yet it still managed to give me the creeps for weeks.
 It's so unusual, so unique of a situation, one can only wish for it never to happen in their own family.
-If it indeed happened, whose side would you have taken if your father flat out revealed to you that he was visited by an archangel and was appointed to cleanse the world of evil , tainted people with the help of otis, the axe?
-As days are going by, you notice your little brother is being brain-watched by your father's fatalistic idealogy and newfound peculiar belief in doing God's work?
+If it indeed happened, whose side would you have taken if your father whom you loved and adored, flat out revealed to you that he was visited by an archangel and was appointed to cleanse the world of evil, of tainted people with the help of otis, the axe?
+As days go by, you notice your little brother is being brain-washed by your father's fatalistic ideology and newfound peculiar belief in doing God's work.
 Would you willingly follow your father's guidelines and comply in recruiting you to be his ally in this movement?
-Or would you be questioning his mental health since you do not share his perceived demented beliefs?
-Let alone backing him up to put it into motion, what would you have done?
-Honestly!
+Or would you be questioning his mental health since you do not share his perceived demented beliefs, let alone backing him up to put it into motion, what would you have done?
+Honestly?

-Twist: The story is revealed very ambiguously, it's really the audience's right to choose, what is religiously or morally right.
-But we, the viewer, end up seeing after many twists and turns that the father was not a serial killer guided by the devil but actually by God Himself.
-We are showed that the oldest son was not a believer and had no faith in God which is why he could not see the real evil within the perceived victims of his father's axe whenever his father would touch them before ending their lives to verify they were indeed demons.
+Twist: The story unfolds very ambiguously, making it really up to the audience to discern what is religiously, morally right or not.
+But we, the collective biased viewer, grasp after many logic defying-twists that the father was not a serial killer guided by the devil but actually by God Himself.
+We are showed that the oldest son was not a believer and had no faith in God which is why he could not see the real evil within the perceived victims of his father's axe from his perspective, whenever his father would touch them before ending their lives to verify they were indeed demons.
 Nonetheless, the youngest brother who became a man of the law, continued to carry out his father's legacy.
 Whereas, the oldest brother became a deranged serial killer.
 We find out that the narrator of the story was the youngest brother who went to the FBI office assuming his older brother's name and demanding to speak to Agent Doyle, whom was in fact, a murderer, and the whole purpose of his visit at the FBI office was to cleanse agent Doyle of his evil ways, since he was on the list after all.

 Tagline: Only demons should fear me...you are not a demon, are you?